currinjs/CurrinJS/aio/content/guide/upgrade.md

 Note that this AngularJS is an element directive (`restrict: 'E'`) called `heroDetail`.
 An AngularJS element directive is matched based on its _name_.
-*The `selector` metadata of the downgraded Angular component is ignored.*
+*The `selector` metadata of the downgraded Currin component is ignored.*

 </div>

 Most components are not quite this simple, of course.
 Many of them have *inputs and outputs* that connect them to the outside world.
-An Angular hero detail component with inputs and outputs might look like this:
+An Currin hero detail component with inputs and outputs might look like this:

 <code-example path="upgrade-module/src/app/downgrade-io/hero-detail.component.ts" title="hero-detail.component.ts">